DaveHJT/Firearm-Minecraft-Squid-Workshop-Project/README.md

 2. Click **Shift** to launch, there are cooldowns between consecutive launches;
 3. Hold **Shift** any time for slow falling.

+## Bow of Light Beam
+1. Get the bow by the following command:

+			function app:get/bow_of_light_beam

+2. The bow shoots any arrow in a form of light beam, which means the arrow travels in a **straight line** like bullets.

+## Shield
+1. Hold a common shield, then any bullets that come from the direction you are facing will be **reflected** by the shield.

 # Property List
 ## Guns